 The National LGBT Bar Association’s Student Leadership Award is the organization’s highest honor for law students.
 The award recognizes a law student(s) who has demonstrated leadership within their school and in the surrounding community, especially in the area of LGBTQ+ equality.

-The National LGBT Bar is delighted to announce that the winner of the 2020 Student Leadership Award is Ian F. Tapu, University of Hawai’i, and the first runner-up is AK Shee, University of California, Los Angeles.
+The National LGBT Bar is delighted to announce that the winner of the 2021 Student Leadership Award is Julio Cazares, University of Mississippi School of Law, and the first runner-up is Demetrius Williams, Emory University School of Law.

 Winners – Chan Tov McNamarah, Cornell Law School, and Candelario Saldana, University of Miami School of Law